RESEARCH STARTER

 Scientific Evidence

 Depression.
 Individuals who are diagnosed with depression often have low tyrosine levels, and tyrosine helps with the production of dopamine.
 This led researchers to posit its ability to treat depression.
 However, no conclusive research has been found to support this theory.
-A pilot study that enrolled nine individuals is widely quoted as proving that tyrosine can help depression.
+A pilot study that enrolled nine individuals is widely quoted as proving that tyrosine can help with depression.
 However, this study was too small to provide reliable results.
 A subsequent double-blind, placebo-controlled study of sixty-five people with depression failed to find any benefit.

 Safety Issues